Swetha-Vaidyanathan/Projects/Lenet/README.md

-Here is a good description for Homework 7 on LeNet for your GitHub repository:

----

 ### LeNet-5 Scene Recognition Model

 This project involves implementing and training a LeNet-5 Convolutional Neural Network (CNN) for scene recognition using the MiniPlaces dataset.
 The goal is to leverage deep learning techniques to accurately classify scenes from a diverse dataset.